• Latest

 9 Elements of Flow State

-1. Clear Goals: To achieve flow state, we must clearly understand what we want to achieve.
+1. Clear Goals: To achieve a flow state, we must clearly understand what we want.
 We need to know what our goals are and have a clear plan for how to achieve them.

-2. Challenge: To achieve flow state, the task must be challenging.
+2. Challenge: The task must be challenging to achieve a flow state.
 It should be something that stretches our abilities and requires us to focus.

-3. Concentration: To achieve flow state, we must focus on the task at hand.
+3. Concentration: We must focus on the task to achieve a flow state.
 We need to be wholly immersed in the activity and lose all sense of self-consciousness.

-4. Get Rid of Distractions: To achieve flow state, we need to eliminate all distractions.
+4. Get Rid of Distractions: We must eliminate all distractions to achieve a flow state.
 We should stop anything that might be a distraction from our focus on the activity at hand.

-5. Be in the Moment: To achieve flow state, we need to be fully in the moment.
+5. Be in the Moment: We must be fully in the moment to achieve a flow state.
 We should feel as though we are fully absorbed in what is happening.

-7. Be Persistent: To achieve flow state, we should persistently pursue our goals without giving up.
+7. Be Persistent: To achieve a flow state, we should persistently pursue our goals without giving up.

-8. Enjoyment: To achieve flow state, we need to enjoy the task at hand.
+8. Enjoyment: To achieve a flow state, we must enjoy the task.
 It should be something that we find intrinsically motivating and satisfying.

-9. Feedback: To achieve flow state, we need immediate feedback on our progress.
+9. Feedback: We need immediate feedback on our progress to achieve a flow state.
 We must see and feel our improvement to maintain our focus and motivation.

 6 Phases of Flow State